Scion TC Mods: Upgrade Ideas & Performance Parts

 The main disadvantage of lowering springs compared to coilovers is that they don’t allow for ride height adjustment.

-On the other hand, this might be the best option if you want to lower your Scion tC for daily driving but don’t plan on doing a lot of racing.
+On the other hand, this might be ideal if you want to lower your Scion tC for daily driving but don’t plan on doing a lot of racing.
 Our top recommendations include:

 Sway Bar